JKTKops/unlambda-compilers/README.md

 # Unlambda-Compilers

-The Unlambda home page leaves off an as-yet unanswered question: Can Unlambda Be Compiled?
+The Unlambda home page leaves off with a formerly unanswered question: Can Unlambda Be Compiled?

 At this point, we must make an important distinction between compilation and interpretation.
 For our purposes, "interpreting" a program means to create a representation of the original program as data, and then have a function,